Last Updated on 27 July 2021 by Dan

 If it sounds good, you probably want to think about taking this.
 If not, saying no will likely result in your cancellation going ahead.
 You may still get lucky with pushing things further, but this is usually an end point in your ability to haggle with Sky or Virgin without at least starting the cancellation process.

 About a week after you’ve cancelled, you may start getting calls on your registered number – try and pick these up if possible.
-This will be Sky/Virgin’s last ditch attempt to try and get you back, and some people have had great deals.
+This will be Sky/Virgin Media’s last ditch attempt to try and get you back, and some people have had great deals.

 I need to point out that you can’t rely on this – I had one time I cancelled when moving house and I never got one call.
 The most recent time I cancelled Sky I was bombarded with calls!